Outdoor-Based Programs for Addiction Treatment

 This type of scenario provides clients with an opportunity to practice skills such as negotiation and listening in a non-threatening environment.
 These leadership and communication skills are not only valuable during treatment, but will also be helpful for clients who have a goal of re-entering the workforce.

 Often times, people get into the habit of turning to a substance when they feel pressured or stressed out.
 When a person decides to enter recovery, they may feel they are giving up one of their main tools for coping with life.

 In recovery, it’s vital to learn new coping skills for managing stress.
 Exercise, an integral part of adventure therapy groups, can be a helpful way to relieve stress.
 During a long hike or an intense sporting activity, clients are able to release their worries and aggression.

 Afterward, counselors may lead clients in a discussion that helps them to draw conclusions about emotions that surfaced during the session.

-Adventure Therapy For Co-Occurring Disorders
+Outdoor-Based Programs For Co-Occurring Disorders

 Nearly 8 million Americans suffer from co-occurring mental health and substance use disorders.
 Often called dual diagnosis, co-occurring disorders require specialized treatment in order to address the whole person.
 When a person has an addiction alongside a mental health condition like depression, it can make the treatment that much more challenging.